TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 17/Genesis 17.9.md

 ---

-And God said unto Abraham, And as for thee, thou shalt keep my covenant, thou, and thy seed after thee throughout their generations.
+God said to Abraham, "As for you, you will keep my covenant, you and your seed after you throughout their generations.